Decompress your spine with these elongation stretches

 Now, even though we’re heading into summer, many of us are still spending a lot of time sitting – whether it’s working (at the office or continuing from home), studying in the last few weeks of school (yay!), driving on a [domestic] road trip, or watching allll the Netflix/Crave/PrimeVideo/Disney+/AppleTV….

 Sitting upright for many hours means that gravity is continually exerting its downward force on us and our spines.
-So, if you feel like you need to strrreeettchhh, here are 5 options to elongate your spine and create more space to breathe.
+So, if you feel like you need to strrreeettchhh, here are 5 options to promote spinal decompression and create more space to breathe.

 *Please note: These are general recommendations and may not be suitable for everyone.
 If you’ve had spinal surgery (Harrington rods, Spinal Fusion, or Vertebral Body Tethering), experience segmental instability, have significant back pain, or have other conditions where hanging is contraindicated, these stretches may not be ideal for you.
 To discuss appropriate stretches, please contact your ScoliClinic Physiotherapist.